Queen Elizabeth II (Apr 21, 1926)

 On another level entirely, you should be very careful of your health because you are unusually sensitive to certain elements in your environment.
 You may not be able to handle certain foods or drugs — even prescribed drugs should be handled with care — and you should avoid letting your body become weak.

 We were back in England in 2012 for Rosanna’s wedding to Ross.
-After they went off on their honeymoon, Susan and I decided to go to Exeter for the day.
-Guess who was there?
+Two days before their special event, Susan and I decided to go to Exeter for the day.
+Guess who was there?!